22/11/2024

 When companies face insolvency, directors must prioritise creditors over shareholders.
 They need to avoid wrongful actions to prevent being personally liable.
 Keeping detailed records and having insolvency experts on the board are crucial.
 For selling assets legally during insolvency, processes like administration sales or Company Voluntary Arrangements (CVAs) are used.
 CVAs, in particular, became 14% more popular from September 2022 to October 2023, showing their effectiveness in rescuing companies.

-Regulatory impact on distressed acquisitions
+regulatory impact on distressed acquisitions

 The Insolvency Act 1986 oversees these transactions, noting the difference between balance sheet and cash flow insolvency.
 Buyers often face limited warranties and have less protection in these deals.
 Directors must balance the needs of the company and its creditors carefully, especially as insolvency approaches.
 Understanding the complexities of insolvency laws is crucial for effective navigation through these transactions.